Clastify logo

 34quartet1:3:3:1

-The relative peak heights come from Pascal’s triangle.
-Equivalent hydrogens in the same carbon environment don't split each other; focus on neighbouring, non-equivalent hydrogens.
+Pascal’s triangle gives the relative peak heights.
+Equivalent hydrogens in the same carbon environment do not split each other; focus on neighbouring, non-equivalent hydrogens.

 Image